EH30/To-Do-List/README.md

 this script was tested on python 3.9

 Run the main.py
-type "python main.py" on cmd/terminal then hit enter
+type "python main.py" in cmd/terminal then hit enter